13. Packages, Testing, and Continuous Integration#

 using MyProject

-Then calling foo() with the default arguments in the REPL.
+Then calling norm_pdf_val(1.5).
 This should lead to something like

 ../_images/vscode_run_package_1.png